ton-community/ton-docs/docs/develop/tact/smart-contracts/tact-wallet.md

 ### Wallet deployment

-For deployment wallet we have to demo options to run:
+For deployment wallet we have two demo options to run:

 ```bash
 yarn deploy